zeroclipboard/zeroclipboard/docs/instructions.md

   // Include a nocache query parameter on requests for the SWF
   useNoCache: true,

-  // Forcibly set the hand cursor ("pointer") for all glued elements
+  // Forcibly set the hand cursor ("pointer") for all clipped elements
   forceHandCursor: false,

   // The z-index used by the Flash object.
 Max value (32-bit): 2147483647